GreenIron/Recoinition/README.md

    => At this point we have a first vector of features with matching scores
 * Tex recognition
    * Letter and words detection
     OCR: a neural network is used to read the different characters on the coin (original and stripe version).
-This produces a list of texts that have been identified in different areas of the coin
+This produces a list of texts that have been identified in different areas of the coin.
+Please note that I've tried to use existing OCR solutions, with very poor results.
+One of the problems might be that the letters are a unique depth/shadow pattern because they are 3D printed)
  => we end up with a second vector of "features" that can be used for coin classification
 * Classification: previously extracted features are compared with the existing library of coins (extracted from the web via web-scraping)